 The DKIST Operations Program is under the direction of Thomas Rimmele as DKIST Associate Director.
-In FY 2022, the DKIST Operations Program, with 98 FTEs, is the largest program at the NSO.
-The 98 FTEs reflect less than a full year of operations since the construction project continues for several weeks into FY22.
-The DKIST new funds for FY 2022 are \$19.51M including the base funding augmentation.
-The program's carry forward is \$40.43M.
-The carry forward of operations funds is due to a) the delay of construction, including the impact of COVID-19, and subsequent delay of full operations, and b) a delay of large instrumentation program contracts that were planned for spending in FY20/21 but were pushed into FY22 to a large part due to the impact of COVID-19 at AURA/NSO and vendors.
-This section explains how the Program is reprofiling these carry-forward funds to operate DKIST over the period of three years starting in FY 2022 and ending in FY 2024.
+In FY 2023, the DKIST Operations Program, with 102 FTEs, is the largest program at the NSO.
+The staffing of 98 FTE listed in the APRPP 2021-2022 was for slightly less than a full year of operations following the end of construction.
+The 102 FTEs reflect full year of operations.
+The DKIST new funds for FY 2023 are \$19.527M including the base funding augmentation; the program's carry forward is \$28.16M (Table 8-6).
+Approximately half of the carry forward is budgeted in FY 2023 to fund the operations of DKIST.
+The remaining carry forward of about \$14M (see Table 8-7) will be required to fund DKIST operations in FY 2024.
+The carry forward of operations funds is due to a) the delay of construction, including the impact of COVID-19, and subsequent delay of full operations, and b) a delay of one large instrumentation program contract that was planned for spending in FY 2022 but were pushed into FY 2023.
+This section explains how the program is reprofiling these carry-forward funds to operate DKIST for FY 2023 and FY 2024.